 My other tips aren’t as crazy.

 95% of my meals are just eating a chicken breast and some frozen veggies.
 I only cook for me, but I have no problem eating chicken for every single meal.
-I usually make chicken tacos, BBQ chicken, Salsa Chicken, Chicken Marinara, cheesy chicken and rice, chicken and veggie stir fry, and pretty much anything else chicken and rice related.
+I usually make chicken tacos, BBQ chicken, Salsa Chicken, Chicken Marinara, cheesy chicken and rice, chicken and veggie stir fry, and pretty much anything else chicken, rice, and veggie related.

 Even if you are cooking for a family, changing the mindset that you have to have 2-3 different sides with every meal can save you a ton of money and calories!